Canoe returns to Hawaii after epic round-the-world voyage

 Fish they caught for meals never went to waste, even when the crew once landed a 49-pound ahi, crewmember Naalehu Anthony, who participated in about half-a-dozen legs of the voyage, recalled in a blog post.

 “The fish was plenty for us for the day,” he wrote.
-“In fact too much — because we do not have any refrigeration, we either need to consume it, share it or dry it.”

 Crewmembers slept in plywood bunks covered with waterproof canvas and bathing was simple, recalled Russell Amimoto, a Hokulea crewmember for two legs.